DHTMLX/gantt-docs/data/api/gantt_getlastselectedtask.md

 @returns:
-- id	string, number	the id of the last selected task
+- id	string/number	the id of the last selected task

 @example: